 Dwyane Tyrone Wade Jr , nicknamed “D-Wade and Flash”, is an American former professional basketball player.
 A player of great repute.
 He was born on January 17, 1982 (age 38 years) to parents, mother Jolinda Wade and father Dwayne Wade Sr. , in Chicago, Illinois, United States.
 For his playing position, he plays as a starting Shooting Guard.
 His zodiac sign is Capricorn, he stands tall at a height of 193cm, weight 100kg and is of the American nationality.
-In detail, we analyze how Dwyane Wade stood out as one of America’s star players in our Dwyane Wade’s Biography, Facts, Childhood, Personal Life, age we also shed some light upon his early life from childhood to present.
+In our Dwyane Wade’s Biography, Facts, Childhood, Personal Life, age we also shed some light upon his early life from childhood to present.

 Wade is the second child of two children to JoLinda and Dwayne Wade Sr. in Chicago, Illinois, on January 17, 1982.
 Due to a spelling error on his birth certificate, his first name is listed as “Dwyane”, which his parents retained.